For overall facial geometry

 Is mewing actually effective for improving jawline?

-No peer-reviewed studies support bone changes from tongue posture exercises.
-Better posture and reduced facial bloating are more effective for jawline appearance.
+There are no peer-reviewed studies supporting bone changes from tongue posture in adults.
+Better posture, reduced facial bloating, and lower body fat are more effective levers for jawline appearance.

 What's the most cost-effective way to start looksmaxxing?